jp1884/techvolution-vegas-baby/xx_Techvolution I - A New Philosophy - old/8 - The Extras.md

 The self-declared smart will probably never get techvolution.
 For the same reason why few accepted Copernicus, Bruno, Machiavelli, and the rest.
 Changing the ruling philosophy makes them stop attending banquets and balls celebrating their nobility and instead get back to work.

 The extras in the story of society are the only ones free enough to make themselves into the futures protagonists.
 And today's extras are the struggling middle class.
 And the question is, will they.
 They certainly should.
 But we only find out if they will in the story's climax.

-## Techvolution Wanted

-The Digital Revolution started decades ago.
-Computers, the internet, 3D printing, and other wondrous tech, is even more transformative than the telescope or gun because they improve exponentially faster.
-The Digital Revolution is changing our society every day, yet we haven’t changed our ruling philosophy one bit to keep up.

-- because of so many DB's, we have an excess of tech upgrades waiting to happen
-- this either builds up a revolution, or we can have a techvolution